 Public holidays in May in Iceland

 1st May – Labor Day / May Day.
-This is held on the same day as May Day but in Iceland, it is the Labor Day aspect which received great emphasis.
-The workers’ rights which have been achieved are celebrated and desired future rights are focused on.
+This is held on the same day as May Day but in Iceland, it is the Labor Day aspect that received great emphasis.
+The workers’ rights that have been achieved are celebrated and desired future rights are focused on.
 This is a big day for protest marches, the protests support all sorts of issues, not just workers’ rights.
 The banner waving protest groups are often noisily supported by brass bands, making for quite an entertaining spectacle as they pour through Laugavegur, the main shopping street in Reykjavík.

 10th May – Ascension Day.The date can vary since this is held 40 days after Easter Sunday.
 Christian Churches hold services celebrating the ascension of Jesus.
-Not many Icelanders got to church but services are held to honor Ascension Day.
+Not many Icelanders go to church but services are held to honor Ascension Day.
 People like to make the most of their extra leisure time with family, friends and outdoor activities.

 21st May – Whit Monday.This is also sometimes known as Pentecost Monday.
-This marks the end of 90-day Easter period which commenced with Ash Wednesday (Öskudagur in Iceland) and the period of Lent.
+This marks the end of the 90-day Easter period which commenced with Ash Wednesday (Öskudagur in Iceland) and the period of Lent.
 Again, most Icelanders enjoy the long weekend by spending time with family and friends, sometimes going to a summer house in the country.
 Church services are held, so, if you want to celebrate the religious aspect you will be able to do so in Iceland.

-Services and opening hours on public holidays.Strætó, the scheduled bus service, runs to a Sunday timetable, swimming pools, grocery stores and museums sometimes have reduced opening hours, as do some cafés and restaurants.
+Services and opening hours on public holidays.Strætó, the scheduled bus service, runs on a Sunday timetable, swimming pools, grocery stores and museums sometimes have reduced opening hours, as do some cafés and restaurants.
 A few places may be closed on some of the days but not so many.